 The story goes that he was attempting to steal immortality from Hine-nui-te-po, the goddess of death, when the piwaiwaka (fantail) caught sight of his antics and started to laugh.
 The piwaiwaka’s laughter, in turn, made the loud kaka roar with laughter, waking Hine-nui-te-po who killed Maui.

 Join us daily at 3pm to watch our kākā feeding session which we call the kākā Circus!

 We are fortunate to have the takahē at Pukaha Mount Bruce.
 He arrived on our fair shores from Australia about 10,000 years ago with his cousin - the fascinating pukeko!
 They made that long journey and thrived in an environment with limited ground predators.

 Once European settlers arrived however, it is a different story.
 The introduced predators (rats, stoats, possums) had an immediate and devastating impact on the population.

-This radical and inventive approach is being used in leading captive breeding sanctuaries throughout New Zealand and has had its hand in saving some of the rarest birds in the world.
-We have our Takahe talk daily at 10.30am - come and meet Bud and Natural!
+Other radical and inventive approaches have been being used in leading captive breeding sanctuaries throughout New Zealand and they have all had a hand in saving some of the rarest birds in the world.
+We host our takahē talk daily at 10.30am - come and meet Natural and Fomi our resident takahē couple!